Vats813/Library-Management/README.md

 5. Delete Records: Safely remove student, course, or grade data when necessary.
 6. Search Functionality: Quickly find students, courses, or grades based on key attributes.
 7. View All Records: Display all student, course, or grade records stored in the system.
-8. CGPA Calculator: Quickly calculate the CGPA of a student, given their grade records.

 Entities:
 1. Students: